Hedy88/woozymc-site/README.md

 # woozymc-site
-the site for the woozymc mc server
+the site for the woozymc mc, yes the code is a mess